 Apple announced in April 2018 that the company is globally powered by 100% renewable energy.
 From the 17-megawatt solar installation on Apple’s Cupertino headquarters to the 25 full-scale renewable projects that Apple has across the globe, the company’s action to meet its electricity demand exclusively with renewable resources has been robust and swift.
 Importantly, Apple’s commitment to renewable energy has had a trickle-down impact on their global suppliers, as 23 of their suppliers have committed to 100% renewable energy as well.

 Finally, worldwide, Google was very clearly the first company out of the gate to procure renewable energy.
-As of 2016, Google had already procured more than 2.5 gigawatts of combined wind and solar power, more than double the procurements of the next closest company.
+By 2016, Google had already procured more than 2.5 gigawatts of combined wind and solar power, more than double the procurements of the next closest company.
 What’s more, Google is among the first companies to hit their target of 100% renewable energy, doing so over the course of 2017.

 Power your own consumption with solar